phisgroup/labfis.py/README.md

 ## Description

-Small library (currently only one class) for uncertainty calculations and error propagation.
+Small library for uncertainty calculations and error propagation.

 The uncertainty calculations are in accordance with gaussian’s propagation, as calculated by an analytical method: